-Social and educational programs for all ages, infants through seniors Somewhat or Essential or not at all very D important important City Percent support (A) (B) overall Move the Library from its current location to the Sierra Madre Recreation Center at 611 E. Sierra Madre Blvd. and co-locate with the Community Services Department.
+Social and educational programs for all ages, infants through seniors Somewhat or not at all important Essential or very important City Percent support (A) (B) overall 611 E. Sierra Madre Blvd. and co-locate with the Community Services Department.
 This would require expanding the Recreation Center building and will allow for the enhancement of all Library and Community Services programs.
 Funding for the move would be provided by the sale of the current Library properties for development.
 (No tax increase.)
-36% 50% A 46% Keep the Library at its current location, move some Library programs to other city locations in order to maintain current service levels, and fund repairs by selling the back lot for development.
+Keep the Library at its current location, move some Library programs to other city locations in order to maintain current service levels, and fund repairs by selling the back lot for development.
 (No tax increase.)
-59% 59% 59% Enhance and expand the Library at its existing location, expand Library services and programming, and fund expansion with a property tax increase.
+Enhance and expand the Library at its existing location, expand Library services and programming, and fund expansion with a property tax increase.
 (Tax increase and do not sell any city-owned property.)
-31% 58% A 50% Keep the Library at its current location, significantly reduce Library services and limit public access to areas of the Library building until alternative funding for ADA compliance can be secured.
+Keep the Library at its current location, significantly reduce Library services and limit 36% 59% 31% 50% A 59% 58% A 46% 59% 50% public access to areas of the Library building until alternative funding for ADA compliance can be secured.
 (No tax increase and do not sell any city-owned property.)
 39% B 24% 29%

-The current Library building does not meet a number of federal American Social and education onal programs for Disabilities Act (ADA) standards or seismic building codes, and is in need of all ages, infants through seniors repair to make the building safe and accessible.
-Select which ONE of the Somewhat or not Essential or options you prefer most. at all important very important City (Percent most preferred) (A) (B) overall Sell Library properties to fund move to and expansion of Recreation Center (no 31% tax increase) 25% Α 29% Keep at current location, move some programs and fund repairs through sale 35% of back lot (no tax increase) В 27% 30% 34% Enhance and expand at current location (tax increase and no sale of property) 18% Α 29% Keep at current location, reduce services and find alternative funding for ADA 22% (no tax increase, no sale of property) В 8% 12% Total 100% 100% 100%
+The current Library building does not meet a number of federal American Disabilities Act (ADA) standards or seismic building codes, and is in need of Social and educational programs for all ages, infants through seniors repair to make the building safe and accessible.
+Select which ONE of the options you prefer most.
+Somewhat or not at all important ing a second to the contract of the contract City (Percent most preferred) (A) (B) overall Sell Library properties to fund move to and expansion of Recreation Center (no 31% tax increase) 25% Α 29% Keep at current location, move some programs and fund repairs through sale 35% of back lot (no tax increase) В 27% 30% , 34% Enhance and expand at current location (tax increase and no sale of property) 18% Α 29% Keep at current location, reduce services and find alternative funding for ADA 22% (no tax increase, no sale of property) В 8% 12% Total 100% 100% 100%